Guidance Watermarking for Diffusion Models: Motivations

 We borrow from Stable Signature the idea that the decoders of traditional watermarking schemes are quite robust thanks to the augmentation layer considered during their training.
 Moreover, some designs take great care of controlling the false alarm rate~(see, for instance, \cite[Fig.~12]{fernandez_stable_2023}).
 Therefore, these are good and sound starting points.

 However, Stable Signature requires fine-tuning the VAE, which acts like an advanced upscaling: It upscales the latent representation to a large image and adds high-frequency details.
 Therefore, this in-generation watermarking technique focuses the watermark power on the high-frequency details.
 Figure~\ref{fig:Diff} illustrates this fact on the left.
 The spectrum difference with and without Stable Signature watermarking shows the watermark energy spread in high frequencies.
 This explains the relatively low robustness of Stable Signature against low-pass filtering processes like JPEG compression.
 In contrast, our technique spreads the energy of the watermark all over the spectrum.
-More importantly, Stable Signature creates peaks in the Fourier domain typical from an upscaling.
-This image is indeed very similar to detectable traces of LDM generated images as illustrated in~\cite[Fig.~2]{corvi2023detection}.
-This spectral signature could be exploited to remove the watermark as in~\cite{bas:hal-05011387}.

 We also borrow from in-generation schemes the idea that watermarking should not be seen as the addition of a low-amplitude signal over an original image~\citep{wen_tree-ring_2023,yang2024gaussian}.
 As such, PSNR is not an appropriate metric for GenAI watermarking.
 Yet, we agree with~\cite{huang2025robin} that the semantics of the generated image should not fluctuate due to the watermark.